Dog Warden Service

 Where an owner cannot immediately be identified and the dog is transported for kennelling, release fees apply.
 Release fees are made up of a standard £84.00 plus £12.60 per day kennelling fee.
 Payment must be made prior to any dog being collected by the owner.

 Kennelling is charged from the day the dog is taken to the kennelling provider.
 After a period of 7 days the dog is then the responsibility of the kennel provider and they must be contacted directly during their opening hours to discuss the matter with them.

 Stray dogs out of hours

-Any dogs found outside of normal working hours (9am to 5pm) and before 9pm may be handed in to:
+Any dogs found outside of the council’s Dog Warden normal working hours and before 9pm may be handed in to:

 Your dog must wear a collar and tag by law when out in a public place, which includes contact details of the owner.
 This information will assist in the dog being re-united with its owner.

 If we seize a stray dog, and we can't trace an owner, we will keep it in boarding kennels for a period of 7 days, then if not claimed, efforts will be made to re-home.

 Since 1 April 2016 it has been a legal requirement for dogs to be micro-chipped, and the owner details registered on a central database.
 If you have not already done so, you should ensure your dog is micro-chipped.
 It is also important that you update/amend your details, eg if you move house.